howsoai/platform-installation-examples/application-tls-termination/README.md

-# TLS Termination at the Application (not Ingress)
+To fully confirm that the traffic is encrypted, you can use a [debug container](#verifying-tls-traffic-for-kubernetes-services) and capture the traffic between the ingress and the sidecar container.
+TLS Termination at the Application (not Ingress)

 ## Introduction
 Typically Ingress Controllers terminate TLS connections at the edge of the cluster.
 If your security posture requires traffic from the ingress to the application also be encrypted, this guide will explain how, using a fully working local example.